awesome-workshop/docker-singularity-hats/_episodes/09-docker-cvmfs.md

 # Mounting CVMFS inside the analysis container

 This method seems to work on OSX, Windows 10 Pro, and most Linux systems.
 For the most part, it does not rely on the host system configuration.
 The caveat is that the container runs with elevated privileges, but if you trust me, you can use it.

+Like the full CMSSW images, the centrally produced, light-weight images are created by a [build service (in development)][cms-containers] and are hosted at [CERN GitLab][cms-cloud-gitlab] and currently mirrored at [Docker Hub][cms-cloud-docker-hub].

+We can start by running one of these light weight images.

 ~~~
 docker run --rm -it --cap-add SYS_ADMIN --device /dev/fuse gitlab-registry.cern.ch/cms-cloud/cmssw-docker/cc7-cvmfs bash